cdstanford/regex-smt-benchmarks/README.md

 - *Implicit* benchmarks use multiple constraints to encode a Boolean property: for instance checking if two regular expressions intersect, or if one is a subset of another.

-## Source
+## Sources

-These benchmarks were used for the evaluation of our PLDI'21 paper:
+With the exception of the **state_space** benchmarks, all benchmarks in this repository were used for the evaluation of our PLDI'21 paper:

 - *Symbolic Boolean Derivatives for Efficiently Solving Extended Regular Expression Constraints,* C. Stanford, M. Veanes, and N. Bjørner, PLDI 2021.

-The RegExLib benchmarks were created for an earlier SMT'12 paper:
+Of these, the RegExLib benchmarks were originally created for an SMT'12 paper (which in turn used regexes from [regexlib.com](https://regexlib.com/)), with only the syntax updated for this version:

 - *An SMT-LIB Format for Sequences and Regular Expressions,* Nikolaj Bjørner, Vijay Ganesh, Raphael Michel, and Margus Veanes.
 SMT'12, 2012.
-[Original Source](https://www.microsoft.com/enus/research/wp-content/uploads/2016/02/nbjornermicrosoft.automata.smtbenchmarks.zip) (now a dead link).
+[Original Source (dead link)](https://www.microsoft.com/enus/research/wp-content/uploads/2016/02/nbjornermicrosoft.automata.smtbenchmarks.zip).

-All the rest were originally created for our PLDI 2021 evaluation.
+All the rest are handwritten specific cases, designed to be challenging in various ways.

 ## Syntax